evidenceprime/arcanist-coffee-lib/README.md

 ## License

-Copyright 2013 Synaway sp. z o.o.
+Copyright 2015 Evidence Prime, Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.